Updated: Jun 10

 My neighbor, Sterling, complains.
 It seems I don’t bring my trash cans up promptly.
 But hey, I’ve got a life, and they’re TRASH CANS!

 I’ve got a big brain, too.
 So, one morning as I watched Sterling take his trash to the curb and leave for work, I got an idea, a how-the-Grinch-stole-Christmas-idea.
-I grinned and petted my little dog on the head.
+I grinned and petted my little dog's head.

 That night his shouting rocked the neighborhood.
 “No, they’re not picking up my trash!
 It’s been two weeks!
 110 Paxinosa Avenue!”
 I almost felt sorry for the trash guys.
 You know, like they were little Cindy Lou Who, “Santa, why are you taking our Christmas tree?”
-I patted my conscience on the bottom and sent it to bed with a glass of water.
+I sent my conscience to bed with a glass of water.

 The next week Sterling had two cans full of trash and three extra bags.
 It was a trash party!
 I crossed my fingers, praying he wouldn’t wait around for the truck.
 He paced on the sidewalk, but after several glances at his cell phone he got in his light blue Prius, and drove away.
 I’d barely gotten the trash up his driveway when I heard the truck pull around the corner.
 On a hunch, I stowed the cans inside his garage and snuck out the back gate.